-The Song of Frosty the Snowman: A Christmas Legend
+Details of the Song of Frosty the Snowman: A Christmas Legend

+The Frosty the Snowman song was written by Steve "Jack" Rollins and Steve Nelson in 1950.
+Mr. Rollins is also known for writing Here Comes Peter Cottontail.
 Frosty the Snowman was recorded by Gene Autry, the same singer who recorded Rudolph the Red-Nosed Reindeer.
 Later, the same song was covered by Nat King Cole, the Beach Boys, Ray Conniff, the Cocteau Twins, and a variety of other musical acts.

 The Television Special

-Once the Frosty song became an overnight sensation, it was only a matter of time before media executives decided Frosty needed his own television special.
+Once the Frosty song became an overnight sensation, it was only a matter of time before Frosty made his television debut.
 In 1969, the Rankin-Bass company produced a 30 minute animated television special based on the song.
-This program featured the voices of comedians Jimmy Durante as the narrator and Jackie Vernon as Frosty himself.
+This program featured the voices of comedians Jimmy Durante, as the narrator, and Jackie Vernon as Frosty himself.
 Writer Romeo Muller, who also worked on the Rudolph the Red-Nosed Reindeer program, was given the responsibility of adapting the song for television.

 The Frosty television special was unique in that it marked the first use of traditional cell animation for the Rankin-Bass company.
 In addition, the company hired greeting card artist Paul Coker, Jr. to create characters that would give the program the feel of a "moving Christmas card."
 Mr. Coker would later go on to become famous for his work as an illustrator with MAD Magazine.

-- The Legend of Frosty the Snowman
+Frosty the Snowman Characters

 Frosty's Television Story

-Karen is the child that finds the magical hat, which originally belonged to a magician named Professor Hinkle.
-Once Hinkle discovers the magic powers of the hat, he repeatedly tries to get it back.
+Karen is the child who finds the magical hat, which originally belonged to a magician named Professor Hinkle.
+She uses the hat to bring Frosty to life.
+However, once Hinkle discovers the magic powers of the hat, he repeatedly tries to get it back.

-Frosty, Karen and the children are concerned about Frosty melting.
-They decide that Frosty should go to the North Pole where he can never melt.
+Frosty, Karen, and the children are concerned about Frosty melting.
+They decide that Frosty should go to the North Pole, where he can never melt.
 Karen and Frosty stowaway on a refrigerated train car.
-On the same train is Professor Hinkle who is still trying to get the hat back.
+On the same train is Professor Hinkle, who is still trying to get the hat back.

 While on the train, Frosty notices how cold Karen is becoming.
 They jump off the train so she won't freeze, leaving Hinkle behind.
 Hinkle's rabbit, Hocus Pocus, suggests that Santa Claus may be able to help them.
-The forest animals build a fire to keep Karen warm but Hinkle arrives and extinguished the fire.
-As they flee Hinkle, Frosty and Karen discover a greenhouse.
-They go inside: Karen to get warm and Frosty to avoid Hinkle.
+The forest animals build a fire to keep Karen warm, but Hinkle arrives and extinguishes the fire.
+As they flee, Hinkle, Frosty, and Karen discover a greenhouse.
+They go inside: Karen to get warm, and Frosty to avoid Hinkle.
 The magician, however, locks them in the greenhouse.

 At this point, Hocus Pocus arrives with Santa Claus, but it appears to be too late.
 Frosty has melted in the greenhouse.
 Santa, however, explains that Frosty is made of Christmas snow and therefore cannot melt away completely.
 Just then, a cold wind blows through the greenhouse and Frosty comes back to life.